jkomoros/card-web/README.md

 Once you've deployed your instance, you should periodically upgrade it with the latest changes.

 To do that, `cd` to the directory where you have the webapp checked out.
-Then run `git pull` and then `gulp deploy`.
+Then run `git pull` and then `gulp release`.

 You will likely have to run maintenance tasks on your instance to upgrade the data model.
 (The gulp command will remind you).